 The same SSH library as we use in our SSH server for Windows is available for licensing for SSH client applications.

 - Separate easy to use interfaces for C, C++, and .NET.

 - Comes with several complete sample applications in C, C++, C#, and Visual Basic.

 - Full support for SFTP and tunneling / port forwarding.

 - Support for general channel types, including exec requests and terminal sessions.
 (Terminal emulation not included.)

 - Supports ZLIB compression.
 (But does not use the widely used zlib library.)

 - Supports connecting through a proxy.

-- When FIPS is enabled in Windows, uses Windows built-in cryptography, validated by NIST to FIPS 140-2 under certificates #1892, #2357, and #2606.
-On Windows XP and 2003, uses the Crypto++ 5.3.0 FIPS DLL, originally validated by NIST under certificate #819 (historical).
-When Windows cryptography is used, but FIPS mode is not enabled in Windows, additional algorithms may be available.
+- When FIPS is enabled in Windows, our software uses Windows built-in cryptography, validated by NIST to FIPS 140-2 under certificates #2937, #2606, #2357, and #1892.
+On Windows XP and 2003, our software uses the Crypto++ 5.3.0 FIPS DLL, originally validated by NIST under certificate #819 (historical).
+When FIPS mode is not enabled, additional non-FIPS algorithms are supported.

 - Pluggable cryptographic interface allows substituting a different cryptographic module.